-This is the website for Doctor Dean Burnett, neuroscientist, lecturer, author, blogger, media pundit, science communicator, comedian and numerous other things, depending on who’s asking and what they need.
+This is the website for Doctor Dean Burnett, neuroscientist, lecturer, author, blogger, podcaster, pundit, science communicator, comedian and numerous other things, depending on who’s asking and what they need.

 Dean Burnett was born and raised in Pontycymer, a former mining village in the South Wales valleys, which explains his strong Welsh accent and occasional working-class chip-on-the-shoulder.
 In truth he was actually born in Bridgend General Hospital, which was shut down, abandoned and demolished soon after.